parseUri

 protocol, and in many other cases of valid (but not supported) and invalid URIs.
 URI.js

-throws with some but not all invalid URIs (e.g. it throws if given port 0
+throws with some but not all invalid URIs (e.g. it throws if given port 0, which

 is in fact valid with UDP).